Becoming a professional jockey for many horse fans is the ultimate dream.

 Continue reading below for our guide on how to become a professional jockey.

-The competition to become an elite jockeys is extremely difficult and competitive.
+The competition to become an elite jockey is extremely difficult and competitive.

-The career is expensive, and getting to the high level that is required is very challenging.
+The career is expensive, and getting to a high level that is required is very challenging.
 With determination, hard work, talent, and most importantly a great attitude, it can be done.

 However, due to the limited number of places, the application process for the academy is long, difficult and very competitive.

-Each year only 12 riders are accepted to the programme.
+Each year only 12 riders are accepted to the program.

-There is another way to gain specific training for equestrian jobs and this with ridding from a young age.
+There is another way to gain specific training for equestrian jobs and this with riding from a young age.

-From the age of 16 years and upwards, it is possible to enrol at an apprentice school or join a trainer.
+From the age of 16 years and upwards, it is possible to enroll at an apprentice school or join a trainer.